ar2rworld/osyne-telegram-video-downloader/README.md

 1. Go programming language installed on your system.
 2. A Telegram Bot API token.
 You can obtain it by creating a new bot on Telegram via the BotFather.
-3. A file containing Instagram cookies (required if you want to download videos from Instagram).
+3. A file containing Instagram **Netscape formatted** cookies (required if you want to download videos from Instagram).
 Learn how to obtain these cookies in the section below.

 ### Installation